boegel/easybuild-wiki/Contributing-back.md

 **Note**: Needs to fix text below w.r.t. different EasyBuild repos and `develop` vs `version` branches.

-## Preperation
+## Preparation

 ### Fork EasyBuild

-First, you'll need to fork [EasyBuild on GitHub](http://github.com/hpcugent/easybuild).
+First, you'll need to fork [EasyBuild on GitHub](http://github.com/hpcugent/easybuild-easyconfigs).

 If you do not have a (free) GitHub account yet, you'll need to get one.